 “Until we start to value our compassion, sense of humor, integrity, creativity, grace, resilience, intelligence, and boldness—among so many other smoking-hot attributes—we’ll all struggle with feeling like we’re enough,” adds the author of I Am That Girl, a result of Jones’ global campaign that empowers women to fully express themselves.

 Brimming with advice about self-love, the book’s been endorsed by Jones’s famous friends, like Hilary Duff, Kristen Bell, and Sophia Bush—who penned the book’s forward—as well as Kate Bosworth and Bryce Dallas Howard.
 (And Jones herself had a TV moment as a Survivor contestant.)

-6. Be resilient.
-A break-up?
+A break up?
 Work troubles?
 “It is precisely when everything as we know it is turned upside down that we have the opportunity to evolve,” Jones counsels.
 “Life is about moving through those obstacles with grace— and sometimes that involves clenched fists, a tear-streaked face, and some four-letter words.”
 Buy some (natural) waterproof mascara and keep on keeping on.

 When Jones graduated from college, she “cold-called 20 female executives in the entertainment industry,” looking for guidance, she says.
 “To my surprise, not just one or two, but all of the women called me back.”
 In a week, she’d nabbed 20 interviews with some of the most powerful and influential women in Hollywood.
 The lesson?
 Be brave in tracking down a mentor, then make it a point to soak up his or her knowledge.

 8. Be of service